stdhd/image_captioning/README.md

 ## Training
 1. Make sure to install dependencies listed in requirements.txt.
 2. In order to work with our implementation, load the Flickr8k dataset from https://github.com/goodwillyoga/Flickr8k_dataset.
-3. Place the files ``Flickr8k.token.txt``, ``Flickr8k.trainImages.txt``, ``Flickr8k.devImages.txt``, ``Flickr8k.testImages.txt``, the ``ExpertAnnotations.txt`` file as well as the folder containing all images in a "data" folder in project root.
+3. Place the files ``Flickr8k.token.txt``, ``Flickr8k.trainImages.txt``, ``Flickr8k.devImages.txt``, ``Flickr8k.testImages.txt``, the ``ExpertAnnotations.txt`` file as well as the folder containing all images in a ``data`` folder in project root.
 4. Adapt the location and name of the above mentioned files in train.py, if necessary.
 5. Create a .yaml file in the ``param`` folder in project root.
 You should give this file a meaningful name.
 Define in the file all parameters of the experiment you want to execute.
 An example .yaml file with explanations can be found in the ``param`` folder of this repository.
 6. Set ``model_name`` in ``train.py`` to the name given to the .yaml file containing the desired training parameters.
 7. Start training: ``python train.py``.
 8. During training, the loss and BLEU score evaluations on the train data will be stored inside a ``runs`` folder, named accoring to the model name given before.
+These data points can easily be visualized using Tensorboard.
 The trained model is stored as a ``.pth`` file in the folder ``saved_models``.

 ## Evaluation on Test Set
-1. Make sure the .pth file of the model you want to evaluate on is in the ``saved_models`` folder.
+1. Make sure the .pth file of the model you want to evaluate exists in the ``saved_models`` folder.
 2. In ``eval.py``, change the ``model_name`` to the name of the .pth file.
-3. Start evaluation with ``python eval.py``.
+3. Start evaluating with ``python eval.py``.
 Evaluation will be done using the test split and results will be put out to the console.